TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/FileStructure.rst

 For large pages it is advisable to limit the number of menu levels that will be displayed on the startpage by setting :rest:`:maxdepth:`.
-This will not limit the level of pages displayed in the menu on the left.
+This will not limit the level of pages displayed in the main navigation.

 For more information on possible options on the `toctree` directive see chapter :ref:`Toctrees in the reST reference <toctree>`.

-It is possible to use more then one `toctree` directives on the start page.
+It is possible to use more then one `toctree` directive on the start page.
 Each `toctree` should have a :rst:`:caption:` in this case.

-The menu on the left will then be divided into sections labeled by those captions.
+The main navigation will then be divided into sections labeled by those captions.
 The menu of the manual you are currently reading is an example for
 that: